ankurvdev/stencil/README.md

 # Philosophy and design principles

 The code generation tool in its bare-form tries to stick to the follow design principles
-* Language independence to allow for potentially generating other languages
+* Language independent codegen, to allow for potentially generating other languages
   - Currently C++ support only
 * Modular parsing of Input Formats into their in-memory representation
   - IDL : Support format : Custom [Thrift](https://en.wikipedia.org/wiki/Apache_Thrift)-like IDL